microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 With these permissions, all authentication methods can be read and managed on a user.
 This includes methods used for:

-* Primary authentication (password)
+* Primary authentication (password, FIDO2, Microsoft Authenticator, etc.)
-* Second factor of multi-factor authentication/MFA (phone numbers)
+* Second factor of multi-factor authentication/MFA (phone numbers, Microsoft Authenticator, etc.)
-* Self-Service Password Reset/SSPR (email address)
+* Self-Service Password Reset/SSPR (email address, etc.)

 ## Windows updates permissions